 Emma rides away in a car share, but makes the driver let her out while she starts having a panic attack.
 She makes her way home in a mixture of anger and nostalgia as she walks past the buildings we’ve come to know during the three seasons of the show.
 We thought she was going to be won over by the neighborhood and prepare her fight for the bar, but instead she busts into Nelson Herrera’s office.
 Remember that guy?
 The creepy real estate developer who went after the building in season one?
 Emma wants to know if his offer is still on the table.

-Meanwhile, back at the bar, Monica shows up with surprise lunch for Eddie!
+Meanwhile, back at the bar, Monica shows up with surprise lunch for Eddy!

-They eat burritos together and it’s delightful to see Eddie shyly react to getting romantic attention.
-Eddie deserves some happiness after two seasons of tragedy.
+They eat burritos together and it’s delightful to see Eddy shyly react to getting romantic attention.
+Eddy deserves some happiness after two seasons of tragedy.

 Lyn gets back to the bar all excited to tell Emma she broke up with Victor and is ready to fight.
 But Emma is in “Full Ice Queen Mode” and lets Lyn ramble and drops her bomb after she stop talking.
 She’s done, Lyn has betrayed her, she’s tired of fighting and she’s ready to sell the building to Nelson.
 All she needs is Lyn’s signature.
 Lyn tries to defend herself, but Emma has turned listening off and leaves.

-Later, when the bar is in full swing a keg is kicked and Eddie has to go to the back to get a new one.
+Later, when the bar is in full swing a keg is kicked and Eddy has to go to the back to get a new one.
 On her way out she gives Monica a friendly smile and Monica interprets that as an ask for “help.”
-Monica follows Eddie and is surprised when the look was just a regular smile.
+Monica follows Eddy and is surprised when the look was just a regular smile.
 Monica still makes a move.

 Ser was so good in this scene.
 They completely nailed portraying a person who is surprised and flattered by a gorgeous woman being interested in them, but is not ready to move on from the person they are still in love with but can’t be with anymore.
 It was heartbreaking and sweet and I hope to see Ser in more shows soon.